Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Engineered vs Solid Timber Flooring NZ

-Quick answer: For most New Zealand projects, engineered European oak is the right call.
+For most New Zealand projects, engineered European oak is the right call.
 A 19mm solid board moves with humidity — and indoor humidity in NZ swings between roughly 30% and 90% across the year — so solid floors tend to cup or gap.
-Engineered construction moves about a third as much, sits cleanly over concrete, and runs over underfloor heating without complaint.
+Engineered construction moves substantially less, sits cleanly over concrete, and runs over underfloor heating without complaint.
 Solid timber still has a place, just a narrower one.
 We supply and install engineered European oak flooring from our Newmarket, Auckland showroom.

 At a Glance: Engineered vs Solid Timber